Sunday, December 31, 2006

 Try to behave yourselves while I'm gone.

-I reckon Kruge probably should have had a Klingon parrot on his shoulder, too (but perhaps the lizard/dog from the REV. FINAL script ate it?).
+My take on it all?
+I reckon this Kruge probably should have had a Klingon parrot on his shoulder (but perhaps the lizard/dog from the REV. FINAL script ate it?)

 Towards the end, instead of the REV. FINAL DRAFT and FINAL SHOOTING script version of Kirk saying to Kruge, "I... have had... enough... of you!" the FIRST DRAFT script has Kruge saying, "The last face you see, Kirk.
 The last face you ever see."

-He then grabs Kirk in a choke hold, they struggle, and Kirk seems doomed - but when the zombie-like Spock grabs Kruge from behind, Kirk is able to break free, retrieve.
-Kirk is able to reach the Klingon dagger and throw it into Kruge's back.
+He then grabs Kirk in a choke hold, they struggle, and Kirk seems doomed - but when the zombie-like Spock grabs Kruge from behind, Kirk is able to break free, retrieve the Klingon dagger and throw it into Kruge's back.
 Then he asks Galt to beam them up, abandoning several remaining Klingons to their fate on the doomed Genesis.

-Bennett also says "The writer suggests to the producer and director that no acting credit be given for the role of SPOCK until the END CREDITS.
+Bennett's script notes also say: "The writer suggests to the producer and director that no acting credit be given for the role of SPOCK until the END CREDITS.
 (And that's what they actually did.
 There's a blank space in the opening credits of ST III, where Nimoy's acting screen credit should normally be.)

 Above left: For 1996, the Coca-Cola polar bear mascot, sitting in the stocking to chug down his Coke straight from the bottle, was bought just after that Christmas, from a countertop display in a roadhouse (on the way to wherever I was holidaying in January 1997).
 Marvin the Martian, from "Looney Tunes", was a Hallmark boxed ornament.
 He has a Santa sack of (Acme?) dynamite over his shoulder and is, no doubt, trying to clear his view of Venus for Christmas.
 As Marvin would say, "Isn't that lovely?"
 Purchased from Grace Bros. in Roselands.